Orbit Communications Company: Channel lineup

-Up To 500 and more Free-To-Air television and radio channels (including Arabsat, Nilesat, Hotbird... - based on type of connection).
+Up to 500 and more Free-to-air television and radio channels (including Arabsat, Nilesat and Hotbird, based on type of connection).

-Orbit ESPN's disappearance
+Orbit ESPN removal

-On 1 April 2008, after being on the air since 1994, Orbit ESPN disappeared from the Orbit lineup.
-This left Orbit without coverage of the NCAA, Major League Baseball, the National Hockey League, Major League Soccer, the National Football League, NASCAR, major golf and tennis tournaments, and the premier action sports franchise in the world, ESPN's X Games.
+On 1 April 2008, after being on the air since 1994, Orbit ESPN was dropped from the Orbit lineup.
+This left Orbit without coverage of the NCAA, Major League Baseball, the National Basketball Association, the National Hockey League, Major League Soccer, the National Football League, NASCAR, IndyCar Series, major golf and tennis tournaments or ESPN's action sports franchise, X Games.

 Fox Sports replaced Orbit ESPN on 13 January 2009.

 One of the reasons that break the contract with ESPN is the severe financial problems happened at that time, since 1999-2000 the production graph line has been moved down.
-In 2009, a major delay in paying salaries for orbit employees in Egypt, Lebanon and KSA for more than 4 months.
+In 2009, a major delay in paying salaries for orbit employees in Egypt, Lebanon and KSA for more than four months.

-BBC Arabic Television
+BBC Arabic television

-BBC Arabic Television was originally transmitted via Orbit from 1994 until April 21, 1996, when it was taken off air by Orbit after the channel broadcast an episode of the BBC Panorama program critical of the Saudi Arabian government.
+BBC Arabic Television was originally transmitted via Orbit from 1994 until 21 April 1996, when it was taken off air by Orbit after the channel broadcast an episode of the BBC Panorama program critical of the Saudi Arabian government.
 Many of the BBC Arabic Television staff then went to work for Al Jazeera.
 The BBC has since relaunched the channel autonomously in 2008.